ERISA & Employee Benefits

 - Assisting plan trustees in fulfilling their roles as fiduciaries

-- Revising and updating plan documents to reflect legislative or regulatory changes
+- Advising on plan design, including preparing plan documents and Summary Plan Descriptions, and amending plan documents to reflect legislative or regulatory changes

-- Assisting plan sponsors and administrators in complying with HIPAA, COBRA, and USERRA requirements
+- Assisting plan sponsors and administrators in complying with ERISA, IRC, ACA, HIPAA, COBRA, and USERRA requirements

 - Defending plan sponsors, administrators, and claims administrators from ERISA benefits claims in state and federal court